Weatherization Assistance Program Implementation & Renovation

 Image

 ICAST utilizes its innovative “one-stop shop” (OSS) approach for implementing green upgrades in multifamily properties.
-The OSS approach provides comprehensive services to MFproperties including: education and training on the benefits of green upgrades; energy audits with tailored cost and saving estimates; design specifications for contractor bids; assistance with selection and installation of green upgrades; guidance on project financing, including utility rebates and various government incentives; resident engagement and education programs to maximize benefits of the upgrades; and other service(s) needed to make the MFAH property operate efficiently.
+The OSS approach provides comprehensive services to MF properties, including: education and training on the benefits of green upgrades; energy audits with tailored cost and saving estimates; design specifications for contractor bids; assistance with selection and installation of green upgrades; guidance on project financing, including utility rebates and various government incentives; resident engagement and education programs to maximize benefits of the upgrades; and other service(s) needed to make the MFAH property operate efficiently.
 ICAST’s OSS approach is designed to facilitate enrollment while making green upgrades simple and hassle free to implement for MFAH owners/managers.
-ICAST has a long history of successfully administering various programs including WAP using its OSS model.
+ICAST has a long history of successfully administering various programs, including WAP, using its OSS model.

 Weatherization Assistance Program Project